DanielHauge/DSAL1/README.md

 ## Coupon collector problem.
 Generating random integers as in the previous exercise run experiments to validate the hypothesis that the number of integers generated before all possible values are generated is ~N HN.

 Basicly the same as before.
 I ran tests and experiments.
 First one is with N of 100.
-How many integer generations does it take to have seen all possible values from 1 to 100?.
+How many integer generations does it take to have seen all possible values from 1 to N?.
 I made the algorithms and got these results shown below:

 ```golang
 fmt.Println(RunTestCoupons(50, 10000)) //-> 225.1315